 Farmers and ranchers who use pesticides in their agricultural production can be licensed as Private Applicators if they need to purchase or use Restricted Use pesticides.

 How do I get a Private Applicator license?

-Bring your ID and a check or money order for $15 to the exam session.
+Bring your ID and a check or money order (no cash or credit cards) for $15 to your appointment.
 After you take the exam it will be graded in Las Cruces, and if you pass you’ll receive your license in the mail.
-If you fail you will be notified and can re-take the exam at the next session.
+If you fail you will be notified and can re-take the exam.

 Remember, only persons who are producing agricultural commodities in New Mexico are eligible for a Private Applicator license.